-History of Chagford Pool
+A Brief History of Chagford Pool

 Chagford Swimming Pool was opened in 1933, dug by hand by local residents on land entrusted to the village by the Hayter-Hames family.

-It is the largest open-air, fresh-water swimming pool in the south west, being fed from the River Teign.
+It is the largest open-air, fresh-water swimming pool in the south west, being fed by the River Teign.
 Should it ever cease to be maintained and used as a public pool, the land would revert to the family.

 The pool is fed by the mill leat, a small stream diverted from the main river, originally to power the water wheel at Rushford Farm.
-The site of the pool was once the mill pond for the farm, and it is well reported that it was dug out because children swimming in the river would too often disturb local fishermen further upstream.
+The site of the pool was once an apple orchard and the mill pond for the farm, and it is well reported that it was dug out because children swimming in the river would too often disturb local fishermen further upstream.
 In the early years, the pool had a mud bottom, the water was unfiltered and several times each year the pool had to be emptied into the river, sluiced clean by the fire brigade on practice nights, and refilled.